lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | id-HashMLDSA87-Ed448-SHA512              | &lt;CompSig&gt;.53 | id-ML-DSA-87 | id-Ed448 | id-sha512 |
 {: #tab-hash-sig-algs title="Hash ML-DSA Composite Signature Algorithms"}

+See the ASN.1 module in {{sec-asn1-module}} for the explicit definitions of the above Composite ML-DSA algorithms.

-The table above contains everything needed to implement the listed hash ML-DSA composite signature algorithms.
-The Pre-Hash algorithm is used as the PH algorithm and the DER Encoded OID value of this Hash is used as HashOID for the Message format in step 2 of HashML-DSA.Sign in section {{sec-comp-sig-gen-prehash}}.
-This hash value is also used as the pre-hash of the Second algorithm if needed.
-See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite signature algorithms.
+The Pre-Hash algorithm is used as the PH algorithm in and the DER Encoded OID value of this Hash is used as HashOID for the Message format in step 2 of `HashComposite-ML-DSA.Sign` in section {{sec-hash-comp-sig-sign}} and `HashComposite-ML-DSA.Verify` in {{sec-hash-comp-sig-verify}}.

 Full specifications for the referenced algorithms can be found in {{appdx_components}}.